Winston, County Durham: Winston Bridge

 Winston Bridge was opened in 1763 over the River Tees for the transport of coal via what is now the B6274 road from Staindrop, south to Richmond.
 The hamlet of Winston Gate on the south side of the bridge was the location of the former barriers and toll booths.
 Designed by Sir Thomas Robinson, who had also designed the nearby Rokeby Hall, it once held claim to having the longest single span arch of any bridge in Europe, at 111 ft.
 In July 1988, the bridge was used in the filming of the television serial Piece of Cake, where a Spitfire flew under the bridge piloted by Ray Hanna, a founding member of the RAF Red Arrows aerobatic display team.

 Governance

 Winston was part of the local government district of Teesdale from 1974 before it was abolished as part of the 2009 structural changes to local government in England.
 For the purposes of Durham County Council elections, Winston is located in the Barnard Castle East ward.

-The village lies within the Bishop Auckland parliamentary constituency, which is under the control of the Conservative Party.
-The current Member of Parliament, since the 2019 general election, is Dehenna Davison.
+The village lies within the Bishop Auckland parliamentary constituency.